uwe-koeckemann/uwe-koeckemann.github.io/docs/01-getting-started/06-n-queens-example/index.md

 ---
 layout: default
-title: A Full Example - Placing 4 Queens
+title: A Full Example: Planning to Place N-Queens
-nav_order: 2
+nav_order: 6
+parent: Getting Started
-has_children: true
+has_children: false
 ---

 In this section, we will look at a toy example of integrative AI that integrates